 McConks have three different boards that we class as explorer or touring boards.
-The longest and fastest is our Go Further 14 board.
+The longest and fastest is our Go Explore 14′ (previously the Go Further 14′) board.
 The shortest and most nimble is our Go Explore 11’4, and the Go Explore 12’8 is in the middle, both in terms of speed and manoeuvrability.
 We also have a mini explorer for small adults and children – our Go Explore 10’8.

 Fins can make a massive difference to the range of environments your board is suitable for, and having a fin box that allows you to use a range of fins is important.
-For that reason, all of our touring boards come with a full length US fin box, allowing you to select from a wide range of fins from a large range of fins from many suppliers, whether these be Black Project race fins, our cutout carbon race fin or our short flexi river fins for shallow rivers.
-Our 12’8 Go Explore also has click fit side fin boxes that take different size fins for different types of paddling/surfing.
+For that reason, all of our touring boards come with a full length genuine AIR7 US fin box, allowing you to select from a wide range of fins from a large range of fins from many suppliers, whether these be premium performance Black Project race fins, our best value rigid touring fins or our short flexi river fins for shallow rivers.
+They also are equipped with genuine AIR7 click fit side fin boxes that allow you to use a wide array of side fins – from short shallow river fins, to 5″ G5 FCS style fins for surfing.

 Capture the memories